NoEndsNoGains/End-Of-Conflict/Stage 0: Name the Map & What is on the Map.md

 **Only when you know what is true (Stage 1) can you judge (Stage 2) and decide what to do (Stage 3).**

+* The map may be revised as Stage 1 reveals new parties, conflicts, or information
+* Note: The map reflects the map-maker's perspective.
+Different parties may draw different maps.